micahpaul/micahpaul.github.io/equip/notes/week-3.md

 ### Step 3: Labeling Each Pile

+Let's put names on the different groupings we've made.
+This will help us think about the poem in a more organized, structured way.
+If we find that our groupings are inadequate or incorrect, we can always change them later.
+The important part is to put something down on paper, and then we can improve it later.
+I've labeled these with "SST" for "Smaller Supporting Things."
+These are not the one big point of the paper, but they are sub-points that support it.

 ![Raven Outline Step 3](raven-outline-3.png "Raven Outline Step 3")

+### Step 4:Bringing it All Together

+Now that we've finished sorting and labeling our pile of confetti, let's think about how to fit all of our biggest pieces into one overarching topic.
+I'll call this "OBT" for "One Big Thing."
+Our smaller things involve the poem's preoccupation with darkness, the narrator's mental state, and the feeling that the rhythm and rhyme impart to the poem.
+So I pull them all together and come up with something like this:

 ![Raven Outline Step 4](raven-outline-4.png "Raven Outline Step 4")

+It's not finished yet, and you could certainly disagree with some of my interpretations.
+(I'm not sure that **I** even agree with them at this point.)
+But it's a start!
+My notes are  no longer a scattered pile of disconnected facts.
+I even have a general outline that I can follow when I start actually writing the paper!
+Little by little, we are shaping the chaos into something orderly and interesting.